 - Do not buy views.
 If the views are poor quality or low retention or coming from blacklisted sources, you’ll more likely get your video banned rather than ranked.
 Btw, traffic isn’t always good – focus on quality traffic that converts well, not just numbers.
 I don’t see the point of spending money get millions of views that are not even monetizable.

 - Never do is Sub4Sub.
 You don’t want a subscriber with no intentions of watching your videos.
-This strategy will leave you with a significant amount of subscribers that won’t watch your videos when you upload them and your CTR and your views to subscriber ratio will be really bad and YouTube algorithm will see your content as a low quality content.
+This strategy will leave you with a significant amount of subscribers that won’t watch your videos when you upload them and your CTR and your views to subscriber ratio will be really bad and YouTube algorithm will see your content as a low-quality content.

 The breakthrough in making successful Youtube channel

 YouTube success is about planning and timing.
-Here are the exact steps I made to create successful YouTube channel and you should follow them if you want to succeed on YouTube.
+Here are the exact steps I made to create a successful YouTube channel and you should follow them if you want to succeed on YouTube.